 Current PhD students

-Jennifer is a PhD student at the Mathematics of Planet Earth CDT, Reading.
-Jennifer's research project is concerned with detection of the effect of climate change on the likelihood of extreme rainfall/temperature events in Africa, and subsequently of adverse agricultural outcomes.
-The project will also assess the representation of extreme events in TAMSARv3.
-TAMSAT-ALERT works by driving an impact model with multiple possible realisations of the weather, and then interpreting the resulting ensemble in terms of risk.
+Jennifer was a PhD student at the EPSRC funded CDT in Mathematics of Planet Earth (University of Reading and Imperial College London), whose research project is concerned with detection of the effect of climate change on the likelihood of extreme rainfall/temperature events in Africa, and subsequently of adverse agricultural outcomes.
+The project also assessed the representation of extreme events in TAMSARv3.
+The system for TAMSAT-ALERT works by driving an impact model with multiple possible realisations of the weather, and then interpreting the resulting ensemble in terms of risk.

-This is a co-supervision with Prof. Emily Black (University of Reading) and David Walshaw (Newcastle University).
+Jennifer's PhD was developed in co-supervision with Prof. Emily Black (University of Reading) and Dr David Walshaw (Newcastle University).